 Let us start by saying that there are no advanced features integrated into water pumps for hydroponics.
 The water pumps you see in aquariums and fountains are the same ones used for hydroponic gardening.

 That said, there are a couple of choices you will need to make.
-For example, choosing between an inline as well as the submersible water pump.
+For example, choosing between an inline and a submersible water pump.

 Type of Water Pump